corrode/corrode.github.io/content/blog/handling-none-option/index.md

 just that it doesn't.
 Granted, the error message is already quite long and it might not be the best place to teach Rust, but it would be nice to have a link to a more detailed explanation.
 After all, this is Rust: we take great pride in our error messages.

-By the way, running `rustc --explain E0277` only gives you a very generic explanation about types which don't implement traits.
+Adding insult to injury, running `rustc --explain E0277` only gives you a very generic explanation about types which don't implement traits.
 That's not very actionable.

 ## What Do People Usually Do?

-The most common solution I see is that people are confused for a bit, try to understand the error message, and eventually just give up, use `unwrap`, and make a mental note to come back to it later.
+The most common approach I see is that people are confused for a bit, try to understand the error message, eventually give up and just add `unwrap()`.
+They make a mental note to come back to it later, but that 'later' often never arrives.

 ```rust
 fn get_user_name() -> Result<String, String> {